mohammedsahl/scully-markdown/README.md

 ## Scully

 Run `npm run scully` to generate static files for the blog.
 The build artifacts will be stored in the `dist/static/` directory.
-Then run `npm run start` to run the angular application with the static files.
+Then run `ng serve` to run the angular application with the static files.